Cosmos sulphureus aka Orange Cosmos

 Orange Cosmos, Sulphur Cosmos, Yellow Cosmos

-How to care for Orange Cosmos
+How difficult is it to take care of Orange Cosmos

 If you're looking for a plant that offers a moderate level of challenge, Orange Cosmos is a great choice to test your gardening skills.